 Reaching your target audience and properly communicating with them is important to growing your small business.
 Reaching the right audience provides visibility into the services you offer, builds brand credibility, and begins to form valuable relationships.

 Here are our five tips to reach your target audience and leverage your key messaging to grow a successful, independent business.

 Defining your target audience is an important first step.
 This will help make sure that all the effort you put into the steps below make it to the right people.
 To do this, you will need to have a solid understanding of the goods and services you are offering.
 Theen, consider who benefits the most from your business.
 Next, look at your past and current clients to see where there is an overlap in similarities.
 Lastly, consider your competition and their client base.

 Learn more: How to Determine Your Target Clients as a Consultant

 2. Learn Where Your Target Audience is Active

-Once you define the composition of your target audience, determine where this group spends their time and how they communicate.
+Once you define your target audience, consider where this group spends their time and how they communicate.
 Is your target audience well represented on social media or online communities?
 Are they likely to attend industry conventions?
 Do they read trade publications?
 By learning about your client’s world, you can narrow down areas of focus when it comes to marketing your services.
 Wherever your audience is, that’s where you—and your message—need to be.

-With the myriad of communication channels available today, limiting your focus too much can cause you to overlook opportunities to reach potential clients.
-While your industry or client demographics may lead you to focus efforts on particular mediums, consider including additional channels, particularly through methods with relatively low barriers to entry such as social media.
+With the many communication channels available today, limiting your focus can cause you to overlook opportunities to reach potential clients.
+While your industry or client demographics may lead you to focus efforts on one or two platforms, consider including additional channels, particularly through methods with relatively low barriers to entry such as social media.